 Department of Political Science, Junior Fellows Program

 Students will register for a 2-3 credit special topics undergraduate course depending on the weekly hours required, as determined by the supervising professor/graduate student.
 Supervisors are responsible for identifying the weekly research requirements of their project ahead of time and ensuring Junior Fellows do not go over their hourly requirements.
 No undergraduate will be paired with a project requiring more weekly hours than they are available.
-If a project requires a front-loading or back-logging of research hours, approval must be acquired from the Program Director and coordinated with the Junior Fellow to ensure their schedule fits the projects requirements.
+If a project requires a front-loading or back-logging of research/teaching hours, approval must be acquired from the Program Director and coordinated with the Junior Fellow to ensure their schedule fits the projects requirements.
 It is the equal responsibility of the Junior Fellow and Supervisor to keep track of the research hours conducted.

 2 credit course will carry 6 weekly hours

 3 credit course will carry 9 weekly hours

 * hours include research, weekly meetings with supervisor, and seminar series.